Talkala logo

 What you cannot use Talkala for

-• Fraud, impersonation, scams, or social-engineering calls
+• Fraud, impersonation, scams, phishing, social engineering, or payment deception.

-• Harassing, threatening, abusive, or unlawful communications
+• Harassing, threatening, abusive, hateful, exploitative, or unlawful communications.

 How enforcement works